zafarali/learning-angular/README.md

 The image summarizes [00-1-concepts.html](https://github.com/zafarali/learning-angular/blob/master/00-1-concepts.html)
 ![Interaction between Controllers-Scope/Model-View](https://docs.angularjs.org/img/guide/concepts-databinding2.png)  *image from [AngularJs Docs](https://docs.angularjs.org/guide/concepts)*

 - **Services** contain all the 'independant logic', which is other words is a way to supply and manipulate data to our application.
-We use services to allow us to resue it in other parts of the application.
+We use services to allow us to reuse it in other parts of the application.
 For example in [00-1-concepts.html](https://github.com/zafarali/learning-angular/blob/master/00-1-concepts.html) all the logic was stored within `InvoiceController`.
 In [00-2-concepts.html](https://github.com/zafarali/learning-angular/blob/master/00-2-concepts.html) we will refactor the code to move the conversion logic into a service in another module.

 - **Dependency Injection** In [00-2-concepts.html](https://github.com/zafarali/learning-angular/blob/master/00-2-concepts.html) we see that `ng-app` defines `invoice-srv-demo` as the main module to use in application.
-In the defintiion of this module we state that `finance` is a dependancy to the main module.
-We also define the constructor for the controller after passing in the dependancy `currencyConverter` from the finance module.
+In the defintiion of this module we state that `finance` is a dependency of the main module.
+We also define the constructor for the controller after passing in the dependency `currencyConverter` from the finance module.
 This is known as *dependency injection*

 ###00-Spin
 ####The Dot.